Sporanox Pulsepak coupons

 itraconazole

-Itraconazole is used to treat a variety of fungal infections.
-It belongs to a class of drugs known as azole antifungals.
-It works by stopping the growth of fungi.
+Itraconazole is prescribed to treat various fungal infections.
+As part of the azole antifungal class, it functions by inhibiting the growth of fungi.

 My prescription